alexgaarciia/AIMathAnalysis/README.md

    <img src="https://github.com/alexgaarciia/ChatGPTWolfram/blob/main/images/ChatGPT-4/wolfram-on/Zero-shot-CoT/Specific%20instructions/level8.2.png" width = 600>
 </p>

 The tool [Symbolab](https://www.symbolab.com/) was used to study the convergence of the proposed function.
-The series has a value of 1, which corresponds to the value obtained by ChatGPT:
+The series has a value of 1, which corresponds to the value obtained by Wolfram:
 <p align = "center">
    <img src="https://github.com/alexgaarciia/ChatGPTWolfram/blob/main/images/ChatGPT-4/wolfram-on/Zero-shot/Specific%20instructions/Proofs/proof_level8.png" width = 600>
 </p>